-SPIRITUAL FORMATION - Christian Service and Chapel
+SPIRITUAL FORMATION - Service Learning and Chapel

 Johnson University actively promotes "spiritual formation," which is defined as being with Christ, becoming like Christ, and engaging in the work of Christ according to the leading of God's Holy Spirit.
-The University's mottos-"Faith, Prayer, Work" for the Tennessee and Online campuses, and "Strong in the Scriptures" for the Florida campus-embodies these concerns.
-While the entire Johnson University curriculum helps students develop spiritually, three elements of the Arts & Sciences Core make special contributions:
+The University's motto-Faith, Prayer, Work-embodies these concerns.
+While the entire Johnson University curriculum helps students develop spiritually, three elements of the Arts & Sciences Core make special contributions.